C++ Programming Language Table of content:

 delete Var;

-As you can see in the code above, we have dynamically allocated the memory for the int variable, by using the Var pointer.
-So after printing the contents of Var, we free the memory with delete.
+As you can see in the code above, we have dynamically allocated the memory for the int variable by using the Var pointer.
+So, after printing the contents of Var, we free the memory with the delete operator.

 Generally, we aren't sure of the exact size/ length of an array till runtime.
 And this is where dynamic memory allocation makes memory management extra efficient.
 Say you want to allocate memory for an array of integers, that is, an array of n integers.
 The syntax and example for getting this done are given below: